tcmal/rust-bsp/README.md

 # License

-Most the code/assets in this repository are licensed under GPlv3.0 with the following exceptions:
+All code/assets in this repository are licensed under GPlv3.0.

-	- `tests/13power.bsp` - [Powerstation Extended](http://sst13.de/13power.php) by Stefan Scholz (sst13)